CountrySideEngineer/gtest2html/README.md

 gtest2html path/to/output path/to/input
 ``

 The `path/to/input` should be folder contains xml files.
+To see the pages the application generated, open `index.html` under `path/to/output` directory.

+### Attention

+The outputs the application generate do not contain CSS file.
+So, the HTML pages are plain text.
+To change it, add a CSS file named `report.css` in the same directory as index.html.